ThisIsJohnBrown/uncontext/README.md

 * Program interactive visuals
 * Write a series of sonnets
 * Control robotic arms
-* Compose a symphomic movement
+* Compose a symphonic movement
 * 3D print physical representations

 Each socket will have a theme surrounding the data, but the true nature of the bits will remain a mystery until the next socket is released.